• Skip to main content

 By Jim Anderson

 Late morning, driving home from an oil change, Griff was startled when a town appeared where he never knew there was a town.
-He braked sharply, then felt sheepish that he had and went ahead to a McDonald’s parking lot.
+He braked sharply, then felt sheepish that he had and drove ahead to a McDonald’s parking lot.
 The asphalt was deep black and glittery, and the yellow lines glowed like neon.
 Griff let the car roll into a spot.
 He shifted into park.
 I’m not lost, he thought.
 I missed a turn.
 I found this town.
 You don’t find a town every day.
 He’d turn around, go back the way he came, be home in no time.

 Late morning with the sun blazing, on his way home from an oil change, Griff was startled when a town appeared where he never knew there was a town.
-He braked sharply and then felt sheepish that he had.
+He braked sharply, and then felt sheepish that he had.

 He pulled into the roomy parking lot of a McDonald’s.
 The asphalt was smooth and dark, the yellow lines bright.
 Place must be new, Griff thought.
 He shifted the Buick into park, and sat there a moment.
 I’m not lost.
 I just missed a turn.
 Happen to anybody.